 IN 2018, NCM received the City of Pittsburgh Proclamation for service and civic contribution to the City of Pittsburgh;

 In 2019, NCM received the Zeta Phi Beta Sorority, Inc. LLZ Chapter Community Service Award for ongoing service and unwavering dedication to community outreach & engagement.

-NCM have exciting events planned ahead.
-NCM Annual General Meeting is in April, Back2School Slam in August, NCM Awards in October, Kid's Coats for Warmth Christmas Reunion and Gingerbread House Contest (judged by effort and family participation only) in December with community Partner, Faith Lutheran Church.
-NCM welcomes you to participate in these events along with her basic need distribution fundraisers for needy children and families.
-We hope that you will join in and support the important work.
+NCM Sunday Worship Services is at 1:00 pm, Annual Meeting is in January, Back2School Slam in August, NCM Awards in October, Kid's Coats for Warmth Christmas Reunion and Gingerbread House Contest (judged by effort and family participation only) in December.
+NCM welcomes you to participate in these events and hope that you will join in the important work.